Skip to main content

 Step 2: Applying Mod Podge

-Apply a thin layer of Mod Podge to the wooden crate's surface.
+Apply a thin layer of Mod Podge to the surface of the wooden crate.
 Place the decorative paper over it and apply a second layer on top.
-Use any mod podge technique you prefer.
-I usually apply a layer, add the paper, smooth out the surface, and use a blow dryer between each coat.
+Use any Podge technique you prefer.
+I usually apply a layer, add the paper, smooth the surface, and use a blow dryer between each coat.

 Put your house plaque aside for now.
 We will return to it when we add the wooden letters.

-Step 4: Applying paint to the wooden crate
+Step 4: Apply paint to the wooden crate

-Step 4: Applying paint to wooden leaf decoration
+Step 4: Apply paint to the wooden leaf decoration

 Start by painting the wooden leaf with acrylic paint.
 You can find wooden leaves at Joann's or Dollar Tree.